 On its lower levels, the centre will also incorporate galleries, outdoor exhibition spaces and performance areas that will be carved into the landscape.

-This includes an amphitheatre designed for Welcome to Country ceremonies, which are performed by Aboriginal people to welcome visitors onto their traditional land.
+This includes an amphitheatre designed for Welcome to Country ceremonies, which are performed by Indigenous communities to welcome visitors onto their traditional land.

 The building will be complete with a flexible, three-story gathering and performance space at its heart, which will also double as a spiralling circulating space with access to each floor.

 Elsewhere in Australia, Hassell and OMA also recently completed the WA Museum Boola Bardip, which celebrates the history of Western Australia, including its Aboriginal heritage.